DFE-Digital/get-into-teaching-app/app/views/content/become-a-further-education-teacher.md

 ## What is further education?

-It covers three key areas:
+It covers 3 key areas:

 * vocational courses including plumbing, manufacturing and health care
 * academic classroom-based learning of subjects including English and maths, including A levels in a sixth form college